 Infection rates have increased, hospital admissions and death rates have also increased in Kirklees

-Kirklees’ Covid-19 infection rate has increased by 3 per cent over the last week.
-The number of deaths due to the virus have seen an increase and hospital admissions have also increased this week.
+Kirklees’ Covid-19 infection rate has increased by 4 per cent over the last week.
+The number of deaths due to the virus remain the same and hospital admissions have decreased this week.

 What does the data tell us?

-With 469 people per 100,000 in Kirklees testing positive for Covid-19 over the last seven days, the borough’s infection rate has increased by 3 per cent since last week.
-This is higher than the national average, which is 340.9 people per 100,000.
+With 348 people per 100,000 in Kirklees testing positive for Covid-19 over the last seven days, the borough’s infection rate has increased by 4 per cent since last week.
+This is above the national average, which is 347.9 people per 100,000.

-There were seven more deaths in local hospitals related to Covid-19 over the last seven days.
+There were nine more deaths in local hospitals related to Covid-19 over the last seven days.

 Hospital admissions are still high amongst the 20-39 age group.
 We’re urging anyone aged 16 and over in Kirklees to book their vaccination now.
 This will significantly reduce your chance of becoming seriously ill with Covid-19.

 Rachel Spencer-Henshall, Strategic Director for Public Health at Kirklees Council, said:

 “The vaccine rollout is having a really positive impact and is absolutely the best thing you can do to protect yourself and your loved ones.